anki-code/xontrib-argcomplete/README.md

 ## Usage

-You should [add argcomplete support](https://kislyuk.github.io/argcomplete/#synopsis) to your script before usage.
+Before usage you must [add argcomplete support to your script](https://kislyuk.github.io/argcomplete/#synopsis).
 The `PYTHON_ARGCOMPLETE_OK` marker should be found in the first 10 lines of the file.

 The argcomplete xonsh completer will be activated with this cases:
 ```bash